 The CSRSEF rules and guidelines are the same as the Intel International Science & Engineering Fair’s (ISEF) standards.
 Check out the ISEF Rules & Guidelines to learn more.

 Science projects should be hypothesis-based and follow the scientific method.
 Engineering projects should have engineering goals and produce a product.
-For more information on how to differentiate between Science Research and Non-Inquiry based Research, check out the Official 2013 CSRSEF Project Guide.

 Many class assignments, senior projects, summer research projects, and displays created for other science competitions can be entered into the fair with minimal changes.